 So Does HDMI Support 144Hz?

-So with all things considered, lets see if HDMI can support 144Hz refresh rate or not.
+So, let’s see if HDMI can support a 144Hz refresh rate.

 Plugging in the variables in the above equation gives:

 (H + Hblank) × (V + Vblank) × (C x 3) × F

 (1920 + 80) × (1080 + 77) × (8 x 3) × 144

 = 7,997,184,000 bits/second / 1,000,000,000 (to turn this to Gbit/s)

 Since HDMI 1.4 has an adequate bandwidth of 8.16 Gbit/s, it can thus support 144Hz at FHD resolution and on an 8-bit monitor.

 What about higher resolution and at higher color bit depth?

 The following table shows the data rate generated on different resolutions, bit depth, and the required HDMI port version at 144Hz refresh rate:[table “hdmi144hz” not found /]